 We met in 2011 through mutual friends, during our final year of college.
-After graduation John moved to the U.S. for work while Alex stayed in Canada.
-We maintained a long distance relationship for 2 years before John returned to Canada before eventually relocating to San Francisco together.
+After a few years of working we moved to San Francisco together.

 We are both fortunate to come from large families (Alex's very large) that are full of love and support.